archeranimesh/pelicanBlog/content/articles/pelican/python-setup-for-pelican-blog.md

 * Installation using VirtualEnv.
     - This approach is already mentioned in official documentation of [pelican](http://docs.getpelican.com/en/stable/install.html "Installing Pelican")
 * Installation using Conda.
     - By now you could have understood that we will use Conda to install pelican.
-This is because Anaconda is already a pre-packaged installation of very well know python package in both version 2 and 3.
-In future I will will update this page if I wrote about Anaconda installation, for now refer any documents on the google search for installation.
+This is because Anaconda is already a prepackaged installation of very well know python package in both version 2 and 3.
+In future, I will update this page if I wrote about Anaconda installation, for now refer any documents on the google search for installation.

 ### Configure Anaconda for Pelican Blog ###

-The first thing we have to do is to create a environment using the python version 2.
+The first thing we have to do is to create an environment using the python version 2.
 This can be done by this command.

 ````
 conda create -n pelican1 python=2